| Title: | Interface to the 'Nominatim' API |

 |---|---|

-| Description: | Lightweight interface to the 'OpenStreetMap' 'Nominatim' API <https://nominatim.org/release-docs/latest/>.
-Extract coordinates from addresses, retrieve addresses from coordinates, look up amenities and addresses, and return results as 'tibble' or 'sf' objects. |
+| Description: | Provides a lightweight interface to the 'Nominatim' API <https://nominatim.org/release-docs/latest/>.
+It supports free-form and structured address searches, searches for addresses from coordinates, amenity lookup and address lookup by 'OpenStreetMap' object identifier.
+It returns results as 'tibble' data frames or 'sf' objects. |

 | Authors: | Diego Hernangómez [aut, cre, cph] (ORCID: <https://orcid.org/0000-0001-8457-4658>), Jindra Lacko [ctb, rev] (ORCID: <https://orcid.org/0000-0002-0375-5156>), Alex White [ctb], OpenStreetMap [cph] (For the data) |